Bay Area Eating Disorder Program

 Medical Support

 In order to treat the whole child we believe that a medical evaluation is vital.
 For some disorders, such as eating disorders, anxiety, depression or school refusal it is essential.
 We have good working relationships with many physicians in the area and communicate with the entire treatment team in order to ensure your teen is healthy both mentally and physically.
+Medical monitoring will consist of a weekly weight check and vitals check with the provider of your choice!
+We can work with your current primary care provider!

 Group Therapy